HuantWang/SUPERSONIC/AE.md

 Although we have worked hard to ensure our AE scripts are robust, our tool remains a *research prototype*.
 It can still have glitches when used in complex, real-life settings.
 If you discover any bugs, please raise an issue, describing how you ran the program and what problem you encountered.
 We will get back to you ASAP.
 Thank you.*

-# Step-by-Step Instructions <br id = "docker">
+# Step-by-Step Instructions

-## ★ Main Results <span id = "bug-list">
+## ★ Main Results

-The main results of our work are presented in Figures 3-6 in the submitted paper, which compare the SuperSonic-tuned RL client against alternative search techniques on each of the four case studies.
+The main results of our work are presented in Figures 3-6 in the submitted paper, which compares the SuperSonic-tuned RL client against alternative search techniques on each of the four case studies.

-## ★ Docker Image <br id = "dockerimg">
+## ★ Docker Image

 We prepare our artifact within a [Docker image](https://zenodo.org/record/4675014) to run "out of the box".
 Our docker image was tested on a host machine running Ubuntu 18.04.